Doing Business Out-of-State: Foreign Qualification

 As part of the foreign qualification process, a name availability search must be conducted in the state of qualification.
 This helps to ensure that the name of your company is not already in use in that state by another domestic or foreign corporation or LLC, or that its name is not deceptively similar to another name already in use.
-If your desired name is not available, your company will be required to use an assumed name in that state.
+If your desired name is not available, your company will be required to use an assumed or fictitious name in that state.

 Each state has different requirements for the information to be included in this document.
 Common information includes:

 - Principal or legal address of the business.